 Consider purchasing identity theft insurance.
 It doesn’t guarantee against identity theft, but it provides monitoring to minimize the more serious consequences if your information is exposed.
 Learn more about identity theft insurance here.

 You can’t control data breaches, but you can be proactive and keep your data as secure as possible.
-And if you do notice something suspicious in your accounts, it’s better to overreact then have your identity stolen.
+And if you do notice something suspicious in your accounts, it’s better to overreact than have your identity stolen.

 Not sure when to freak out about your information being stolen?
 Check out our Identity Theft Index.